 Burkett asked him to join his executive team as vice president of human resources integration, leading the organization through its centralization and standardization initiative for HR.
 After a year and a half in that role, Burkett then retired, and Gassen followed as chief human resources officer.

 People set Sanford Health apart

-As chief human resources officer, Gassen oversees the following areas: Human Resources, led by Darren Walker; Technology Solutions, led by Josh Robinson; Facilities and Construction Management, led by Jim Denevan; the Sanford Sports Complex, led by Kevin Lampe; and Corporate Services integration.
+As chief human resources officer, Gassen oversaw Human Resources, Technology Solutions, Facilities and Construction Management, the Sanford Sports Complex, and Corporate Services integration.

-As the lead executive over these key areas, Gassen communicates the organization’s agenda to his leaders and makes sure he’s creating opportunities for them to be successful.
+As the lead executive over these key areas, Gassen communicated the organization’s agenda to his leaders and made sure to create opportunities for them to be successful.

 “It’s important to make sure people clearly understand their role, clearly understand their objectives, and then get out of the way and let talented and intelligent people do their jobs and execute,” Gassen said.